aakashH242/otel-api-scraper/README.md

 # 🔌 API2OTEL (otel-api-scraper) – Any API → 📊 OTEL metrics & logs ✨

 <p align="center">
   <img src="docs/logo.png" alt="API2OTEL Logo" width="250"/>
 </p>

+> A service that turns SaaS and internal APIs into OpenTelemetry metrics and logs, feeding business and process observability directly into your existing OTEL stack.
+> Provides filtering and deduplication options out of the box so that you do not pollute your stack with repeated duplicates.

 ![Release](https://img.shields.io/github/v/release/aakashH242/otel-api-scraper?sort=semver)
 ![Lint](https://img.shields.io/github/actions/workflow/status/aakashH242/otel-api-scraper/ci.yml?branch=main&label=lint)